-Estuaries were favoured food-gathering spots and sites for settlement for the early Polynesian settlers.
+Estuaries were favoured food-gathering spots and sites for settlement for the early arrivals from Polynesia.
 They remain significant areas for fishing and shellfish harvesting.

 Estuaries provided safe, sheltered waters with an abundance of fish, shellfish and birds for eating.
 Middens (ancient refuse heaps) have been found in every sheltered coastal site around New Zealand and are especially common around northern harbours with large shellfish beds.
 Estuarine rivers gave access to the interior of the country and its wealth of resources – tall-timbered rain forests, abundant bird life, flax swamps and rivers full of eels.

 When European settlers began arriving in the early 19th century, like Māori they were attracted to estuaries.
 The large estuaries made excellent natural harbours; cities and towns like Whangārei, Auckland, Tauranga, Napier, Wellington, Lyttelton, Dunedin and Bluff soon developed around them because transport in the developing colony was predominantly by coastal shipping.
 Small ports sprang up in practically every harbour in Northland and the Coromandel in the 1860s, as settlers stripped the land of its kauri timber and gum and shipped them to large ports at Auckland (Waitematā Harbour) and Onehunga (Manukau Harbour).

 Shipping on the Avon–Heathcote